Pets

 District-operated parks

-Nine more parks are run by individual district governments: Eunpyeong, Dobong, Songpa, Yeongdeungpo, Guro, Dongdaemun, Gangbuk, Seongdong, and Geumcheon districts each operate one.
+More parks are run by individual district governments, including Eunpyeong, Dobong, Songpa, Yeongdeungpo, Guro, Dongdaemun, Gangbuk, Seongdong, and Geumcheon.
+The exact roster changes as the city adds locations, so check the Seoul page for the current list.

 Entry requirements